 Beets are easy to grow in our cool climate, so get your seed in the ground as soon as it can be worked.
-Other than a few monogerm varieties, beet seeds are actually tiny fruits containing three or four, and up to eight true seeds!
-So, if you plant thickly, you can eat your thinnings as greens - a delightful Spring treat, raw in salads; taller tops later-on are great steamed.
-Once thinned, remaining plants will have space to grow their roots for summer and fall fresh eating, and winter storage.
-Successive plantings will keep you stocked with baby greens, tops and roots throughout the season.
-We've kept our roots in potato barrels or rubbermaid totes, packed in wood shavings, and stored in the cold cellar which stays just above freezing for most of the winter.
+Most beet seeds are actually tiny fruits containing three or four, and up to eight, true seeds!
+So, if you plant thickly, you can eat your thinning as greens - a delightful spring treat, raw in salads; taller tops later on are great steamed.
+Once thinned to 2” spacing, remaining plants will have room to grow their roots for summer and fall fresh eating, and winter stor-age.
+Successive plantings will keep you stocked with baby greens, tops, and roots throughout the season.
+We've kept our roots in potato barrels or totes, packed in wood shavings, and stored in the cold cellar, which stays just above freezing for most of the winter.